-The content of this blog is based on the documentation of BLE Secure DFU example and Bootloader module library from our SDK.
-Here we provide you with step by step instructions to make it easier to follow and test Secure DFU.
+The content of this blog was based on the documentation of BLE Secure DFU example, Bootloader module library and Buttonless DFU service from our SDK.
+Here we provide you step by step instructions to make it easier to follow and test Secure DFU.

 What you need to prepare before we start: